thibaudclement/letsbendthecurve/README.md

 3. **Government Officials and Policymakers:** The explainer provides insights into the sources of emissions in the digital technology sector.
 It outlines how strategic nudges, incentives, and regulations can shape the industry’s future toward a lower carbon footprint.

 ## Data Sources

+The following data sources provided the foundation for the datasets used to create the charts and inform the content of this visual explainer:

 - [Streaming’s dirty secret: how viewing Netflix top 10 creates vast quantity of CO2](https://www.theguardian.com/tv-and-radio/2021/oct/29/streamings-dirty-secret-how-viewing-netflix-top-10-creates-vast-quantity-of-co2)
 - [Gen AI’s Environmental Ledger: A Closer Look at the Carbon Footprint of ChatGPT](https://piktochart.com/blog/carbon-footprint-of-chatgpt/)
 - [I still don't understand how openAI is able to provide access to chatgpt for free.](https://www.reddit.com/r/ChatGPT/comments/18fb5uw/i_still_dont_understand_how_openai_is_able_to/)